 LTC Duran-Stanton’s military and medical career began in basic training in the early 1990’s.
 She was a patient administrator for eight years where she was stationed in Fort Buchanan, Puerto Rico and Fort Carson, Colorado and attained the rank of staff sergeant.
 She earned a Bachelor of Science Degree in Business Administration in 1997 from Regis University prior to being accepted to the University of Nebraska Medical Center/Interservice Physician Assistant Program Class 2-98 where she earned a Bachelor of Science Degree in Physician Assistant Studies and was commissioned as a second lieutenant.
 Her first duty station as a PA was with the 47th Forward Support Battalion in Baumholder, Germany and she finished a Masters Degree in Physician Assistant Studies during deployment in Kosovo through the University of Nebraska Medical Center.
 She earned a Doctor of Philosophy (PhD) in Postsecondary and Adult Education through Capella University and a Doctor of Science (DSc) in Physician Assistant Studies degree in Clinical Orthopaedics through the U.S. Army/Baylor University program.

 LTC Duran-Stanton’s military education includes the Patient Administrator Course (Distinguished Honor Graduate), the Interservice Physician Assistant Program (IPAP), the orthopaedic physician assistant training program, the Army Medical Department (AMEDD) Basic and Advance Courses, the Tactical Combat Medical Course, Intermediate Level Education, the Mary Lipscomb Hamrick Research Course, the Management of Burns and Multiple Trauma Course, the Joint Operations Medical Management Course, the Tactical Combat Medical Care Course, the Inspector General Course, Defense Acquisition Courses (S&T Level 3, PM Level 2), the AMEDD Executive Skills Course, the LEADS Healthcare Management Course, the Hospital Incident Command System Course, and the Defense Planners Course.
 She completed the US Army Lean Six Sigma (LSS) Black Belt (BB) and Master Black Belt (MBB) courses.
-She is LSS Black Belt certified and working on her MBB certification by teaching and mentoring LSS candidates.
+She is Lean Six Sigma Master Black Belt certified and coaches and mentors belt candidates.